Ahmad1015/Workplace-monitoring-System/README.md

 - Node.js and npm
 - MongoDB
 ## Setup
-Either Setup Using Conda or Manually install Libraries
+Either Setup Using Conda or Manually install Libraries.
+Download Yolo best weights from here : [Link](https://drive.google.com/file/d/1mKzcNbJJ9kJeO8sUrjJ7Er2Qe_2wBV1t/view) and rename is to best.pt and save it in the root directory.
 ## Conda
 ### Setting Up the Conda Environment